timarkh/tsakorpus/docs/configuration.md

 * ``sentence_meta`` -- list with names of the sentence-level metadata fields that should be available in word-level search queries.

+* ``sentence_meta_values`` (optional) -- dictionary where keys are names of sentence-level metadata fields and values are lists of their respective values.
+You should use this dictionary for metadata fields that have short lists of allowed values.
+Instead of text boxes, such metadata fields will be represented by selectors where all values will be listed in the order specified in the lists.

 * ``integer_meta_fields`` -- list with names of the sentence-level metadata fields that have integer values and therefore should be represented by ranges rather than by single text boxes in the query interface.

 * ``search_meta`` -- dictionary with the description of what should appear on different tabs of the "Select subcorpus" dialogue: